hoonkookshim0717/isonwebtoken/README.md

 ### 3. Pre-processing and Post-processing for the values in the token are possible.

 By defining a setter/getter function, user can manage the way of storing a value into the token, or interpreting the value from the token to create a new property.
+Below is an example showing interpreting the value in the token and produce a new property in a resulting object.

 ```js
 import mwt from 'miniwebtoken';